al3mart/RollingSlots/README.md

 ---

+At this moment this concept is being implemented [here](https://github.com/paritytech/polkadot/pull/3943).

+---

 ## Overview
 The name of this repo does a horrible job descbribing the task this pallet is meant to do.
  But I thought it was a funny word play.